godotengine/godot-docs/classes/class_lookatmodifier3d.rst

 If ``true``, the limitations are spread from the bone symmetrically.

-If ``false``, the limitation can be specified separately for each side of the bone rest.
+If ``false``, the limitation can be specified separately for each side of the reference pose.
+In here, the reference pose is the bone pose immediately before processing this modifier.

 .. rst-class:: classref-item-separator